GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold build -q > build_result.json

   # Build the artifacts and then deploy them
-  skaffold build -q > skaffold deploy
+  skaffold build -q | skaffold deploy --build-artifacts -

+  # Print the final image names
+  skaffold build -q --dry-run

 Options:
   -b, --build-image=[]: Choose which artifacts to build.
 Artifacts with image names that contain the expression will be built only.
 Default is to build sources for all artifacts
-      --cache-artifacts=true: Set to true to enable caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`) --file-output='': Filename to write build images to -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --insecure-registry=[]: Target registries for built images which are not secure --kube-context='': Deploy to this kubernetes context -n, --namespace='': Run deployments in the specified namespace -o, --output={{json .}}: Used in conjunction with --quiet flag.
+      --cache-artifacts=true: Set to false to disable default caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --dry-run=false: Don't build images, just compute the tag for each artifact.
+      --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`) --file-output='': Filename to write build images to -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --insecure-registry=[]: Target registries for built images which are not secure --kube-context='': Deploy to this Kubernetes context
+      --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
+  -n, --namespace='': Run deployments in the specified namespace -o, --output={{json .}}: Used in conjunction with --quiet flag.
 Format output with go-template.
 For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/flags#BuildOutput
-  -p, --profile=[]: Activate profiles by name
+  -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
-  -q, --quiet=false: Suppress the build output and print image built on success.
+      --profile-auto-activation=true: Set to false to disable profile auto activation -q, --quiet=false: Suppress the build output and print image built on success.
 See --output to format output.
-      --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building --toot=false: Emit a terminal beep after the deploy is complete
+      --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building -t, --tag='': The optional custom tag to use for images which overrides the current Tagger configuration --toot=false: Emit a terminal beep after the deploy is complete

 Usage: